• Skip to primary navigation

 Instructions

-• If you're making your own medium oatmeal with steel-cut oats, measure out 2 cups of oats.
-Grind in a food processor or blender until the it is the texture of cornmeal.
-Measure out 1 ⅔ cups (235g), and set aside a little extra for dusting.
+• Grind steel-cut or rolled oats in a food processor or blender until it is the texture of cornmeal.
+(Skip this if you're using the already ground Scottish oatmeal.)
+Measure out 1 ⅔ cups (235g), and set aside the extra for dusting.

 • Turn out the dough onto a surface lightly dusted with some of the extra oatmeal.
 Knead gently a few times, then roll out the dough to 3-5 mm thick.
-Cut the dough into rounds, re-rolling the scraps as needed.
+Cut the dough into rounds with a 2 ½ inch cutter, re-rolling the scraps as needed.

 • Heat a 10-inch cast iron skillet over medium heat until hot, then lightly butter it and evenly space 6-7 oatcakes in it.
 Cook them for 10-15 minutes on each side, then remove to a wire rack to cool.
 Repeat with the remaining ones.

-• Serve them warm or room temperature with butter, jam, cheese, or any desired topping.
+• Serve them warm or room temperature with butter, jam, cheese, chutney, or any desired topping.

 Notes